ddemosi/react-around-api-full/README.md

 # Around the US!
 > A portfolio project featuring user authentication

 This application features user authentication through popular and highly scalable "token authentication" through localStorage.
-Users can create cards and add public images, which will be stored on a custom configured server hosted on AWS Lightsail.
+Users can create cards and add public images, which are stored on a custom configured server hosted on AWS Lightsail.
 Users can also like cards, remove likes, delete cards, and edit their own profile details.

 ![A photo of the UI](./around-dashboard.PNG)